AceCentre/RelayKeys/README.md

 # RelayKeys

 Allow a Computer to mimic a Bluetooth Keyboard (& Mouse).
-Using some hardware (a couple of different options currently) and a piece of software running on the 'Server' machine - any devices which support Bluetooth LE HID can then receive the keystrokes.
+Using some hardware (a couple of different options currently) and a piece of software running on the 'Server' machine - any devices which support Bluetooth LE HID can then receive the keystrokes. **For full documentation (and updated docs!) see http://acecentre.github.io/RelayKeys **

 <!--ts-->
    * [RelayKeys](#relaykeys)